UnlockGPU/UnlockGPU/index.md

 Every GPU developer knows the story: AMD's hardware delivers, but the software ecosystem is fractured.
 Instability, poor compatibility, incomplete tools, and years of broken promises have killed trust.
 We know exactly what needs fixing—seamless installs, stable drivers, true CUDA parity, real docs—but AMD's track record says "don't get your hopes up."

+The technical reality is stark: 25% of AI models fail accuracy tests on AMD hardware, critical features like Flash Attention 2 and vLLM FP8 quantization are missing on consumer GPUs, and Windows installation remains a "nightmare" requiring extensive workarounds.
+ROCm has earned the community nickname "the Dark Souls of machine learning"—technically possible but brutally difficult.

 **2. AMD Understands the Opportunity, But Can't Rebuild Trust Alone**

 AMD's leadership understands what's at stake.
 Billions in revenue, cloud/data center wins, and a shot at breaking NVIDIA's grip.
 But years of software failure created a credibility gap no press release can fix.
 Developers tune out the promises.
 Progress, if any, is lost in the noise.
 AMD needs independent validation and accountability.